Diabetic Foot Care in Richmond VA.

 If the damage occurs in the nerves of your feet, you may not be able to feel blisters or sores that develop.
 Over time, untreated wounds can worsen and lead to a serious infection that spreads to other areas of your body.
 Infections can also increase your risk for tissue death that ultimately results in the loss of your toes and feet via amputation surgery.

-The team at New Age Foot & Ankle Surgery provides comprehensive diabetic foot care services that focus on preventing foot-related complications and the need for amputation.
+Dr. Shah or Dr. Khan and their exceptional team at New Age Foot & Ankle Surgery in Richmond provide comprehensive diabetic foot care services that focus on preventing foot-related complications and the need for amputation.

-Anyone with diabetes can benefit from routine foot checks with the experienced podiatrists at New Age Foot & Ankle Surgery.
-The team recommends scheduling an initial consultation to discuss wound-prevention strategies you can incorporate into your life to protect the health of your feet.
+Anyone with diabetes can benefit from routine foot checks with our experenced poditrist Dr. Shah or Dr. Khan.
+The New Age Foot & Ankle Surgery team recommends scheduling an initial consultation to discuss wound-prevention strategies you can incorporate into your life to protect the health of your feet.

 You also need to schedule a diagnostic evaluation if you have diabetes and develop foot issues like: